rdkcentral/rdkb-wifi-hal/docs/pages/halSpec.md

 During idle and Standby, memory and CPU utilization will be a minimal footprint.

-Under maxiumum load CPU should aim for under 85% usage, and a max memory footprint of xMB.
+Under maximum load CPU should aim for under 85% usage, and a max memory footprint of xMB.

 ## Quality Control

-The vendor should endaviour to:-
+The vendor should endeavour to:-

 - Run a static analysis tool like Coverity
-- Have a zero warning policy with regards to compling.
+- Have a zero-warning policy with regards to compiling.
 All warnings should be enabled by default in the makefiles.
-- Use of memory analysis tools like Valgrind is encouraged, or identify leaks or corruptions.
+- Use of memory analysis tools like Valgrind are encouraged, or identify leaks or corruptions.
-- `HAL` Tests will endevour to create worst case scenrio's to assist investigations.
+- `HAL` Tests will endeavour to create worst case scenarios to assist investigations

 ## Licensing